grscheller/grok-typescript/notes/dom/dom-overview.md

    </html>
 ```

-which is parsed into a DOM tree of the form
+is parsed into a DOM tree of the form

 * Document (root)
   * html